How to Create a Monthly Giving Program for Your Nonprofit

 Beware of EFT processing solutions that do not integrate with your donor management system.
 Although they may allow you to automate the process of generating and collecting the transactions, you are likely to be giving up several essential benefits.

 A recurring donations program is a great way to increase the lifetime value of your donors while reducing fundraising costs and efforts.
-Developing an effective recurring donation program requires you to properly educate staff and donors, carefully target and test solicitations to attract participants, and ensure that you have efficient and responsive back-end systems (donor management and transaction processing) to minimize administrative effort.
+Developing an effective recurring donation program requires you to properly educate staff and donors, carefully target and test solicitations to attract participants, and ensure that you have efficient and responsive back-end systems to minimize administrative effort.
 Although success may take time and effort, the result is well worth it.

 This article has been provided by DonorPerfect.